varun-TR/supply-chain-analysis/README.md

 Overall:

--Addressing and resolving the defect issues in haircare products to boost sales.
+1. Addressing and resolving the defect issues in haircare products to boost sales.
--Carefully managing stock levels to prevent stockouts or overstocking.
+2. Carefully managing stock levels to prevent stockouts or overstocking.
--Considering pricing strategies carefully, especially for cosmetics, to maintain or increase revenue.
+3. Considering pricing strategies carefully, especially for cosmetics, to maintain or increase revenue.
--Continuously optimizing the use of rail transport to maximize cost-efficiency.
+4. Continuously optimizing the use of rail transport to maximize cost-efficiency.
--Additionally, further analysis should be conducted to understand customer preferences, competition in the skincare and cosmetics markets, and potential strategies to improve the quality and appeal of haircare products to boost their sales.
+5. Additionally, further analysis should be conducted to understand customer preferences, competition in the skincare and cosmetics markets, and potential strategies to improve the quality and appeal of haircare products to boost their sales.

 note: if jupiter notebook not loading, try downloading the zip file.